Dr David Bryce, Research Associate, Laboratory Manager

 Dr José-Luis Rudeiros Fernández

 Project: Improving the Impact Performance of Injection Mouldable Natural Fibres Polyolefin Compounds for Lightweight Automotive Applications.
-Now at CERN in Geneva.
+Now at CERN, Geneva.

 Dr Eduardo Sáez-Rodríguez